nwithan8/tauticord/README.md

 * Quality profile
 * Stream bandwidth
 * If stream is transcoding
+* Progress of stream
+* ETA of stream completion

-Administrator (the bot owner) can react to Tauticord's messages to terminate a specific stream.
+Administrator (the bot owner) can react to Tauticord's messages to terminate a specific stream (if they have Plex Pass).

 # Requirements
 - A Plex Media Server